Detained Americans Fast Facts

 May 21, 2010 - The mothers are allowed a second visit, and the detained hikers speak publicly for the first time at a government-controlled news conference.

-August 1, 2010 - Iran restates the three should be tried for illegal entry to Iran.
+August 1, 2010 - Iran restates the three should be tried for illegal entry.

 August 5, 2010 - Reports surface that Shourd is being denied medical treatment.